 If the complaint passes the preliminary review, you will be notified of the complaint when we invite you and the worker to participate in voluntary and free mediation.
 The only issue that can be mediated is the prohibited action complaint.
 Mediation often helps parties resolve their dispute quickly and in a neutral setting with more control over the outcome.

-Before mediation, we will provide you with full details of the complaint and subsequent inquiry.
+We will provide you and the worker with full details of the complaint and any subsequent material collected during the initial inquiry.

 You may ask WCAT for a stay of proceedings until the appeal has been completed.
 Unless a stay has been granted, you must comply with the remedy order within the timeframe specified in the decision, even if the application for a stay or the appeal is outstanding.